 • Serve a minimum of a 3-year term

-• Professionals with business/corporate sector experience
+• Professionals with experience in fundraising

-• Professionals with real estate experience
+• Professionals with experience in human resources

 • Professionals with experience working with protected areas, land conservation or land trusts